JaeWright/Sudoku-Website/README.md

 # Sudoku-Website
-Includes multiple webpages for Sudoku game, along with highscores page.
+Includes multiple webpages for the Sudoku game, along with a highscores page.
 CSS and JavaScript files are also uploaded, along with any additional files needed to run the webpage.